Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Method

 \subsection{Equivalent widths}

 To evaluate the strength of the \mgii doublet the equivalent width was computed from the stacked spectra by directly integrating the flux over the region of the spectrum between 2791-2808\AA.
+Both \mgii doublet lines were included in the integration, and no Voigt-profile modelling was performed.
 Errors were estimated from bootstrap resampling the galaxy-quasar pairs with replacement, repeating the stacking procedure and the equivalent width measurement 1000 times.
 The error on the equivalent width values was taken to be the standard deviation from these 1000 measurements.